spk2dc/SpotifyTrackFilter/SpotifyTrackFilter/README.md

       * Hover over a filter option to view a description of its meaning with a clickable picture of the standard value distrubtions

 3. #### Track Analysis
-    * Scroll down once filters have finished running to view all resulting track that match the selected filter criteria
+    * Scroll down once filters have finished running to view all resulting tracks that match the selected filter criteria
     * Click each result to display a detailed audio analysis of the track